 Chronicling the exciting and intimate sexual escapades of people around the country is the basic focus of Sex Across America series.
 Each episode features a sampling of the erotic landscape in various locations.
-Many of these places were what you might expect in this kind of program, for example: New York, Los Angeles, Miami, New Orleans and Las Vegas.
-Others, such as Aspen, Virginia Beach, Puerto Rico, Seattle, Hawaii and Sturgis South Dakota were perhaps not as obvious on the surface, but certainly no less worthy when it came to painting a complete portrait of the subject.
+Many of these places were what you might expect in this kind of program, for example: New York, Los Angeles, Miami, San Francisco and Las Vegas.
+Others, such as Aspen, Virginia Beach, Puerto Rico, Seattle, New Orleans, Hawaii and Sturgis South Dakota were perhaps not as obvious on the surface, but certainly no less worthy when it came to painting a portrait of sex across America.

 Even though each episode met its intended mark individually, we felt the overall picture was left incomplete.
 Perhaps a simple casualty of pragmatic programming.
 Hence, a lot of pertinent material didn’t make the final cuts.
 As a result, the idea of evolving the core concept of the series into a more expansive project was born–and that development begins here.

 As we progress, we intend to focus on information that’s both useful and productive for our readers with an occasional nod towards some irreverence and satire as warranted.
 After all, the broad subject of “sex” in the US does provoke some pretty goofy points of view at times, so why not just embrace the reality of that and make it part of the discussion?
 In any event, in order to hone in on what’s most useful to a pretty diverse audience, we hope you will actively let us know what’s important to you–and we’ll try to make it part of the subject matter we spotlight.

 For us, this is a labor of love–a means for highlighting things that are fundamental to the human experience in a positive and intelligent way (even if tackling controversy at times).
 For you, it’s a free resource that we hope you’ll enjoy often as we grow.
 So, please bookmark us, chat us up on your social media fix(es) of choice and, most of all, enjoy our grand adventure that is Sex Across America.